 Some markets have improved sufficiently that we are now starting to see competing buyers pursue garden variety seller re-sales.
 Sellers seek guidance on how to use the competition among buyers to maximize the sales price.
 Consider the following scenario.
 You are the listing agent and responded to First Buyer’s offer with a counterproposal allowing the Buyer to accept the counterproposal through the end of today.
 A second offer has come in from Second Buyer (who seems as likely to close as First Buyer) with a higher purchase price.
 Your client likes the second offer better than the first and wants direction from you.

 - You should contact the selling agent and rescind the counteroffer.

 - You should contact the First Buyer and rescind the counteroffer.
-(Does your choice between A and B differ depending on whether the broker working with the buyer is a transaction-broker or a buyer’s broker?)
+(Does your choice between 1 and 2 differ depending on whether the broker working with the buyer is a transaction-broker or a buyer’s broker?)